apache/mina-sshd/README.md

 ![Apache MINA SSHD](https://mina.apache.org/assets/img/header-sshd.png "Apache MINA SSHD")
 # Apache MINA SSHD

-Apache SSHD is a 100% pure java library to support the SSH protocols on both the client and server side.
-This library can leverage [Apache MINA](http://mina.apache.org), a scalable and high performance asynchronous IO library.
-SSHD does not really aim at being a replacement for the SSH client or SSH server from Unix operating systems, but rather provides support for Java based applications requiring SSH support.
+Apache MINA SSHD is a 100% pure java library to support the SSH protocols on both the client and server side.
+It does not aim at being a replacement for the SSH client or SSH server from Unix operating systems, but rather provides support for Java based applications requiring SSH support.

+The library can leverage several I/O back-ends:

+* The default transport is built-in and uses Java's `AsynchronousSocketChannel`s.
+* [Apache MINA](https://mina.apache.org), a scalable and high performance asynchronous I/O library, can be used instead, or
+* the [Netty](https://netty.io) asynchronous event-driven network framework is also supported.

 # Supported standards